-We Do V Pay for performance 7 Benchmark Named Executive Officer target compensation to the 50th percentile of peer group compensation 7 Maintain stock ownership guidelines: for directors, five times annual cash compensation; for CEO, five times base salary; for Senior Vice Presidents, two times base salary \checkmark Ensure that at least 75 percent of CEO's target core compensation is at risk \checkmark Require an independent Chairperson of the Board and at least 80 percent of directors be independent \checkmark Require that directors received at least a majority of the votes cast in an uncontested election to be elected \checkmark Require that the Compensation Committee be composed entirely of outside, independent directors \checkmark Engage an independent compensation consultant, hired by and reporting directly to the Compensation Committee Operate with multiple performance metrics that drive our incentive compensation plans, including a relative metric that measures our performance against our compensation peer group Maintain clawback provisions in incentive compensation plans that apply in the event of restatement of financials Structure our incentive compensation and other arrangements to qualify for deduction under Section 162(m) of the Internal Revenue Code
+We Do V Pay for performance V Benchmark Named Executive Officer target compensation to the 50th percentile of peer group compensation Maintain stock ownership guidelines: for directors, five times annual cash compensation; for CEO, five times base salary; for Senior Vice Presidents, two times base salary Ensure that at least 75 percent of CEO's target core compensation is at risk Require an independent Chairperson of the Board and at least 80 percent of directors be independent Require that directors receive at least a majority of the votes cast in an uncontested election to be elected Require that the Compensation Committee be composed entirely of outside, independent directors Engage an independent compensation consultant, hired by and reporting directly to the Compensation Committee Operate with multiple performance metrics that drive our incentive compensation plans, including a relative metric that measures our performance against our compensation peer group V Maintain clawback provisions in cash and equity incentive compensation plans that apply in the event of restatement of financials \square Structure our incentive compensation and other arrangements to qualify for the performance-based compensation exception under the Internal Revenue Code

-We Do Not × Permit re-pricing, exchanging, or cashing out of "underwater" stock options without shareholder approval \boxtimes Permit spring-loading, back-dating, or similar practices that "time" the grant of our equity awards \boxtimes Grant stock options below fair market value X Permit "recycling" (into the equity plan pool) of Company shares that are (i) used to pay an award exercise price or withholding taxes, or (ii) repurchased on the open market with the proceeds of a stock option exercise price \boxtimes Allow transferability of stock options for consideration \boxtimes Have single-trigger change in control agreements for executives \boxtimes Have change in control tax gross-ups for executives \boxtimes Have liberal change in control definition in equity plan X Permit short sales or hedging of Company securities by executives
+We Do Not X Permit re-pricing, exchanging, or cashing out of "underwater" stock options without shareholder approval X Permit spring-loading, back-dating, or similar practices that "time" the grant of our equity awards \times Permit granting of stock options below fair market value X Permit "recycling" (into the equity plan pool) of Company shares that are (i) used to pay an award exercise price or withholding taxes, or (ii) repurchased on the open market with the proceeds of a stock option exercise price X Permit transferability of stock options for consideration X Permit single-trigger change in control agreements for executives X Permit change in control tax gross-ups for executives X Permit a liberal change in control definition in our equity plan

-Key Point: Our Focus on Performance-Based Compensation The central theme of the compensation philosophy of Hillenbrand and our Compensation Committee is that a significant portion of each Named Executive Officer's compensation will be "performance-based" and, therefore, at risk.
+Key Point: Our Focus on Performance-Based Compensation.
+The central theme of the compensation philosophy of Hillenbrand and our Compensation Committee is that a significant portion of each Named Executive Officer's compensation will be "performance-based" and, therefore, at risk.
 This theme is highlighted in the table below, which summarizes the components of our executive compensation program.
 A more detailed discussion of each of these components and the plans under which they are provided appears later in this "Compensation Discussion and Analysis" section.